KhaosResearch/monet/README.md

 # MONET: A Multi-objective Cellular Genetic Algorithm for the Inference of Gene Regulatory Networks
 MONET is a software project aimed at solving the precise inference of Gene Regulatory Networks (GRNs) by using multi-objective metaheuristics.
 It is based on the jMetal multi-objective framework, which is extended with an new multi-objective approach for GRNs, and encoding of solutions to tune parameters in S-System model.

 Currently it contains an implementation of the MOCell algorithm configured with a SBX crossover, polynomial mutation operators, and two objectives to optimize: MSE and Topology Regularization (TR).
+Additional classes for S-System modeling and time-series management are included in the util sub-folder of problem contents.
+This folder contains a series of classes adapted and integrated from the additional software package provided in (Sirbu et al., 2010)

 ## Summary of features
 MONET containts the following features: